thefranciscook/jekyll-now/_posts/2015-01-01-2015-TMobile-omnichannel.md

 🏢 Hungarian Telekom (T-Mobile) serves millions of customers with integrated TV, phone, internet and mobile services.

-⚡ T-Mobile was curious if they could use their online self-service plaform as a unified sales support tool.
+⚡ T-Mobile was curious if they could use their online self-service platform as a unified sales support tool.

 💡 As the business challenge was cross-channel in nature, and it was digital-heavy at the same time, *we designed a process merging Service Design and User Experience approaches*: